sirpaulmcd/sirpaulmcd.github.io/markdown/Tutorials-And-Cheat-Sheets/VSCode/Installing-C++-for-VSCode.md

 ---
 layout: default
 title: Installing C++ for VSCode
-permalink: /tutorials/installing-c++-for-vscode/
+permalink: /tutorials-cheat-sheets/vscode/installing-c++-for-vscode/
-parent: Tutorials
+parent: VSCode
-# grand_parent: Blog
+grand_parent: Tutorials and Cheat Sheets
 has_children: false
-nav_order: 3
+nav_order: 1
+nav_exclude: false
+has_toc: false
 ---

-I prefer to do all my coding within a single IDE.
-That's why I'm such a fan of VSCode.
+# Installing C++ for VSCode

-However, support for lower level languages like greatly varies.
+VSCode is great, however, support for lower level languages like greatly varies.
 I made this tutorial so I could remember how to install C++ for VSCode.

 <p align="center">